 “Wherefore the Lord sent among the people fiery serpents, which bit them and killed many of them.
 Upon which they came to Moses, and said: We have sinned, because we have spoken against the Lord and thee: pray that he may take away these serpents from us.
 And Moses prayed for the people.
 And the Lord said to him: Make a brazen serpent, and set it up for a sign: whosoever being struck shall look on it, shall live.
 Moses therefore made a brazen serpent, and set it up for a sign: which when they that were bitten looked upon, they were healed.”
 Numbers 21:6-9

-Similarly, Solomon made olive wood statues of angels, “cherubim,” for the Temple:
+King Solomon made statues of cherubim, lions, and oxen for the temple:

 “And he made in the oracle two cherubims of olive tree, of ten cubits in height.”